Assignments don't happen correctly in "if" modifiers

 It raises "NameError: undefined local variable or method `lo' for main:Object."
 But if you look at the values afterwards you get lo -> 3, la -> nil.

-#1 Updated by Eric Hodel almost 2 years ago
+#1 Updated by Eric Hodel about 2 years ago

 - Status changed from Open to Rejected